+It's Hard To Overstate Just How Strange The House Intelligence Committee Drama Is

-Nothing About The House Intelligence Committee Drama Is Even Close To Normal
+It’s Hard To Overstate Just How Strange The House Intelligence Committee Drama Is

 Devin Nunes’ public statements Wednesday — made unilaterally, without even talking to his co-chair Adam Schiff — are threatening to ruin one of the last real bipartisan traditions on the Hill.

-NEW YORK — At 5pm Wednesday night, House Intelligence Committee vice-chairman Adam Schiff went on camera to issue a blistering rebuke of his partner House Intelligence Committee chairman Devin Nunes, who had earlier that day, publicly declared — without warning Schiff — that he had new information suggesting President Donald Trump’s transition team had been inappropriately surveilled by the Obama administration.
+NEW YORK — At 5 p.m.
+Wednesday night, House Intelligence Committee Vice Chairman Adam Schiff went on camera to issue a blistering rebuke of his partner, House Intelligence Committee Chairman Devin Nunes, who had earlier that day publicly declared — without warning Schiff — that he had new information suggesting President Donald Trump’s transition team had been inappropriately surveilled by the Obama administration.

 For those who partake in the often unexciting hobby of watching the intelligence committees, it’s hard to overstate the significance of that moment.
 One former staffer said they had never seen anything like it in their lifetime.